Several Seattle schools shelter in place due to reported ICE activity

 Jolgren said external doors were locked, and students were required to stay inside and couldn’t go to the field or playground.
 They could only leave if a family member came to pick them up, but it was business as usual inside.

-Concerned families had been calling the school, and some parents picked up their children early out of caution, Jolgren said.

-All available security support staff were expected to be watching over pickup and drop-off locations, Jolgren said.
+Some parents picked up their children early out of caution, Jolgren said.
+Security support staff were expected to be watching over pickup and drop-off locations.

-Doors were locked and students were staying on campus during lunch, Lam said.
-Staff was on watch around the campus and would manually open doors for students between periods.
-Students could leave if their parents decided to pick them up, Lam wrote.
+At pickup, Kate Reddy, who has a sixth grader and eighth grader at Aki Kurose, said she’d been at work when she got an email notification that the school was under a shelter-in-place order.

+She said the incident was “very scary,” and made her think about ways Seattle families could be of help to others: For example, forming a network of community members who could offer carpools to kids whose parents are afraid of encountering ICE agents, she said.

+Apfel texted his child that they were safe inside the school, but that he could pick them up if they wanted.
+His child declined.

+Apfel’s 13-year-old son texted his sibling that he was glad he was home sick from school that day, Apfel said.

-SPS policy does not allow federal immigration authorities to access school buildings unless required by law, and says staff should not let authorities into buildings without consulting the district’s general counsel.
+SPS policy does not allow federal immigration authorities to access school buildings unless required by law, and says staff should not let immigration authorities into school buildings without consulting the district’s general counsel.

-Note: UPDATE: Seattle Public Schools officials clarified at a Wednesday school board meeting that only four schools took precautions, acknowledging that they mistakenly reported Tuesday that Dearborn Park International and Beacon Hill International were also sheltering in place.
+Metropolitan King County Councilmember Rhonda Lewis, whose district includes South Seattle, issued a statement praising the “quick thinking” of SPS.

+“It’s a sad day in King County — or anywhere in America — when children and their families must live in fear of being abducted by their own government,” Lewis said.
+“I am deeply concerned about the ongoing impacts of this kind of activity in King County, especially in historically marginalized communities.